ludavid15/notes/dynamics/_posts/2021-06-23-astrodynamics.md

 categories: dynamics
 ---

 Did you know that in space, you slow down to catch up?
-Such is the strange nature of astrodynamics, where gravity and orbits dominate.
+Such is the strange nature of astrodynamics.

 <!--more-->